 Up (2009) Director: Pete Docter

-Up is a Pixar and Disney released animated film.
-Docter started working on this story as early as 2004, building an idea for a story of disillusionment and spending time in Venezuela.
+I found Up to be a charming, delightful, bittersweet Pixar/Disney animated film.
+Director Pete Docter started working on this story as early as 2004, building the idea for a story of disillusionment in Venezuela.
 This was the first Pixar release in Disney Digital 3-D. It received a host of Academy Award nominations, including Best Picture, making it the second nomination for Best Picture for an animated picture (second to Beauty and the Beast in 1991).

 Michael Giacchino’s score for the film is delightful and most excellent.
 He also composed the scores for a number of contemporary films, as well as for the video games, Medal of Honor and Call of Duty.
 The appearance of Carl Fredrickson in the film was based on the elder Spencer Tracy.
 The character of Muntz is loosely based on Howard Hughes and Errol Flynn.

 Up is a sentimental, tearjerker that is both touching and funny.
-It is a charming family film that is a rarely simple and enjoyably innocent film in our contemporary climate.
-It is yet another victory for Pixar.
-The idea of “up” refers at once to the elevation of Carl’s house, but also it points to the direction of his life.
+It is a charming family film that is a rare example of cinematic simplicity done right.
+It is an enjoyably innocent film in our contemporary climate -yet another victory for Pixar!
+The idea of “up” refers at once to the elevation of Carl’s house, yet it also points to the upward direction of Carl’s life.
 Things are headed up as he decides to embrace a new adventure, while still honoring the memory of his late wife.
 It is a touching film that is also hopeful.
-The concept for the film is an unfinished love story, or perhaps of a man who loses something, but gains a new perspective through a new adventure with a light-hearted flying house, a boy scout, a rare bird, and a more positive disposition on his future.
+The concept for the film is an unfinished love story, or perhaps of a man who loses something, but gains a new perspective through adventure and a more hopeful disposition.